OlivierSohn/hamazed/BACKLOG.md

 - try Data.IntSet, it is said to be much faster than Data.Set for ints (inserting, deleting).

+- write a graph that has at most N outs, then I can use a Graph 4 for my purpose, and an unboxed array.
+Use a Word64 storing at most 4 edges.

 - optimize 'spaceIsWellUsed' (see comment)

 - llvm produces much better code for vector, try it (https://downloads.haskell.org/~ghc/master/users-guide/codegens.html#native-code-gen)